ddbzdnql/raspi_os_utils/README.md

-# Shaoze's Debian Util Scripts
+# Shaoze's Raspian OS Util Scripts

 ## Tl;DR
 This directory contains a list of scripts that help improving different functionalities of the Raspberry PI OS.